mmillican/mmillican.github.io/blog/_posts/2017-12-04-build-deploy-aspnetcore-bamboo.md

     If you only have a single context, you can omit the `--context` switch.
 Similarly, if you have multiple contexts, you can simply add additional lines to the script.

     For this step, we need to define a few more items.
 The first is "Environment variables".
-Assuming you're deploying to a production environment, you'll want to set it to `ASPNETCORE_Enivronment=Production`.
+Assuming you're deploying to a production environment, you'll want to set it to `ASPNETCORE_Environment=Production`.
 If you are deploying to something other than production, you can change the value as appropriate.
 Note, that similarly to when you are running the [web] app, EF Migrations will try to use the connection string in `appsettings.Production.json` if it can find one.

     I also set my "Working sub directory" to `${bamboo.proj.project_dir}`; but you could probably specify the paths in the script above instead.